SusuXu-s-Lab/Crowdsourced-Data-Crawler/README.md

 - `/Waze_retrival`: Contains the source code for data retrival from Waze.
 - `/News_retrival`: Contains the source code for data retrival from NewsAPI and GDELT.
+- `/TikTok`: Contains the source code notebook for data retrival from TikTok.

 ## Instructions